Petenes mangroves

 The Petenes mangroves ecoregion (WWF ID: NT1428) covers mangrove habitat along the Gulf of Mexico coast of southern Mexico, where Campeche state and Yucatan state meet, centering on the Celestun Lagoon inland from the barrier-island town of Celestún.
 Because the region has relatively little rainfall and no rivers feeding the lagoons, the freshwater to support the mangrove ecosystem springs from underground aquifers.
 The area is important for migratory birds (there are five areas in this one small ecoregion that have been designated as important bird areas), and as a nesting area for sea turtles.
-The area around the Celestun Lagoon is protected by the Ría Celestún Biosphere Reserve, a UNESCO Biosphere Reserve.
+The area around the Celestun Lagoon is protected by the Ría Celestún Biosphere Reserve, a UNESCO Biosphere Reserve, and Los Petenes Biosphere Reserve in Campeche.

 Location and description

 The ecoregion stretches along 150 km of coastal, from the town of Campeche City to Sisal, Yucatán.
 The ecoregion only reaches about 10 km inland, to where the salt water influence ends.
 The region is surrounded inland by the Yucatan dry forests ecoregion.
 The area is relatively well-preserved, with only two small towns on the coast in the ecoregion.

 'Peten mangroves' are a particular type of mangrove association of plants, featuring irregular hummocks of non-mangrove tree species within the regular mangrove.
 The ecosystem draws freshwater from openings in the underlying karst, mixing with saline seawater.
 The coast along the western side of the Yucatan peninsula is within the Los Petenes Biosphere Reserve.